-While the very long-term historical data generally favors value equities, which has exhibited both higher returns and lower standard deviation than growth equities, this has not been true over the last 40 years.
+While the very long-term historical data generally favors value equities, exhibiting both higher returns and lower standard deviation than growth equities, this has not been true over the last 40 years.
 Over that time frame, growth has generally outperformed value in terms of return, albeit generally with higher volatility.
 The style of equities that provided the highest Sharpe ratio varied depending on the specific time frame of observation and specific benchmarks.
-For instance, in terms of the Russell 1000 Growth and Russell 1000 Value, the growth index was favored in terms of Sharpe Ratio for most trailing periods within the past twenty-five years, while the value index showed better for periods greater than 25 years as of mid-2022.
+For instance, in terms of the Russell 1000 Growth and Russell 1000 Value, the growth index was favored in terms of Sharpe ratio for most trailing periods within the past 25 years, while the value index showed better ratios for periods greater than 25 years as of year-end 2022.

-We are unable to ascertain whether providers are focusing more on the shorter time frames in their modelling process in this regard for constructing an overall growth tilt, or whether there are other considerations that come to bear.
-We can merely note that such an overall tilt exists.
+We are unable to ascertain whether providers are focusing more on the shorter time frames in their modeling process in this regard for constructing an overall growth tilt, or whether there are other considerations that come to bear in the prevalent growth-tilted portfolio construction.